morawi-cg/cloudservices/README.md

 <b><p>NGINX-Deployment</p></b>
-<p> We started the nginx confiuration adjustment be adding the 'app-holder' folder into the '/var/www/appholder' to that webserver's path.</P>
+<p> We started the nginx confiuration adjustment,(on  NGINX) by adding the 'app-holder' folder into the '/var/www/appholder' to that webserver's path.</p>

+<p> The application was added to that folder </p>
 ```

      sudo mkdir /var/www/appholder
+     sudo cp appserver.py /var/www/appholder

 ```